abhinav-TB/BlockSeek/README.md

 # BlockSeek
 BlockSeek provides a blockchain-based forum where any users can seek answers to questions of any kind.
 They can post the question on this forum and also offer a small reward in crypto to the most satisfactory answer obtained for that question.

+This will encourage other users to respond with better quality of answers and also enhance the usefulness of the platform, avoiding spamming as there is a small gas fee associated while answering to a question .
+The rewards pertaining to the answer are paid in CELO directly thereby avoiding intermediaries and ensuring credible payments.

 ## Steps to run

 ### Install Dependencies